Lyman Family Papers

 Description of Contents

-The collection consists of four boxes and includes WWII-era correspondence, yacht logs, and biographical material on the Lyman family.
+The collection includes World War II-era correspondence, yacht logs, and biographical material on the Lyman family.

 A wealthy Minneapolis family that made a fortune through grain trading, the Lymans lived on Lowry Hill in Minneapolis before moving to Minnetonka.
 All three male Lymans served in World War II and sent letters home.